 Paying for Meals

-Students with meal plans will have meals deducted directly from their meal plan.
-Students without meal plans can pay using flex, or have orders billed to their student account through Student Financial Services.
-If students have a financial hardship and need assistance in paying for meals during their stay, they can email the Dean of Students Office at firstname.lastname@example.org.
+Students with an existing meal plan will have meals deducted directly from their meal plan.
+Students without an existing meal plan can pay using flex or points, or have orders billed to their student account through Student Financial Services.
+If students have a financial hardship and need assistance in paying for meals during their stay, they can email the Dean of Students Office at email@example.com.

 Departing Quarantine & Isolation

-How do I know if I’m permitted to go back to my regular residence hall or off-campus housing location?
+How do I know when I’m permitted to go back to my regular residence hall or off-campus housing location?

-Student Health Services will notify you of the duration of your stay at the start of your quarantine or isolation period.
+At the start of your quarantine or isolation period, Student Health Services will notify you of the anticipated duration of your stay.
 These dates however are subject to change based on development and progression of your symptoms or additional information about your exposure.
-All students who test positive for COVID-19 are not permitted to leave the isolation space until they are cleared by Student Health Services.
-You will receive an exit email with instructions for your departure from Residence Life & Housing 24 to 48 hours before your scheduled departure date.
+All students who test positive for COVID-19 are not permitted to leave the isolation space until they are cleared by Student Health Services..

 Students should complete the following as they plan to leave: